-All college students will be signed up for a Orientation Day to learn important policies, select courses, and get their college photo ID.
+All college students will be signed up for a Orientation Day (or online orientation if enrolled in an online program) to learn important policies, select courses, and get their college photo ID.
 Orientation Day information is mailed to new students after they submit the \$75.00 tuition deposit.
 Students are expected to be at the College for their assigned Orientation Day.